robiso/simple-seo/README.md

 ### Author: Stephan Stanisic (https://github.com/StephanStanisic/)
 #### Forked by: Robert Isoski (https://github.com/robiso)

-This is a simple blog plugin for WonderCMS 3.2.0 and higher
+This is a Simple SEO plugin for WonderCMS 3.2.0 and higher.
+It generated sitemap.txt and robots.txt with 1 click.

 ## Preview
 ![Plugin preview](/preview.jpg)